FacundoGPG/Evidence---Demonstration-of-a-Programming-Paradigm/README.md

 ## Implementation

-The solver is implemented in SWI-Prolog using the `clpfd` library (Constraint Logic Programming over Finite Domains).
-The full solution is split into two files:
+The full solution is contained in a single file:

-- `sudoku.pl` — contains the solver and the pretty print predicates.
+- `sudoku.pl` — contains the solver.
-- `test_sudoku.pl` — contains the test cases.

 **How to run:**